giri4it/datakernel/docs/docs/tutorial/http-helloworld.md

 * run
 * stop (stopping services, mostly done by Service Graph)

-We should extend Launcher, pass Stage and Guice modules as arguments to superclass constructor and override method run() to finish our HTTP-server.
+We should extend Launcher, pass Promise and Guice modules as arguments to superclass constructor and override method run() to finish our HTTP-server.
 In run() we will call awaitShutdown() to enable application stop properly after interruption is made (similarly to Ctrl+C in unix-like systems).

 {% highlight java %}
 public class HttpHelloWorldLauncher extends Launcher {